 The atmospheric old town of Salalah boasts some of Dhofar’s unique architecture including it’s small but impressive mosque, and a stroll through the streets and alleyways leading to the sea really do take you back in time.
 We also love Salalah’s exotic fruit, vegetable and fish markets, and the Al Husn souk, which come alive in the early evenings.
 Asides from the endless stretches of white sandy beaches on which one can easily spend many a relaxing day, I would encourage our client’s travel along the scenic and fertile swathe of coastline.
 Pass through the sleepy fishermen’s village of Taqah, where every March the community come together at the Taqah Festival, showcasing traditional life, heritage and music.
 Just beyond you will stumble upon the verdant Wadi Darbat and Jabal Samhan where you can hike beside water pools and past wild fig trees, spotting an array of coastal birds including ospreys, pelicans, flamingos and kingfishers along the way.

 The ruins of Samhuram, the ancient trading port of the Queen of Sheba and the attractive old port of Mirbat, further along the coastline will take you back in time, and make charming stops on a day trip in the area.
-The best way to experience Mirbat and beyond is to spend several nights staying in an exclusive and private tented camp along a deserted stretch of beach.
-By day, there are opportunities to snorkel, fish, kite surf and more - or take things at a slower pace and explore the local fishermen towns nearby.
+The best way to experience Mirbat and beyond, is to spend several nights staying in an exclusive and private tented camp along a deserted stretch of beach.
+By day, there are opportunities to snorkel, fish, kite surf and more, or simply relax or exploring the local fishermen towns nearby.
 By night, your private chef serves up a feast of Omani classics, alongside fresh seafood from the mornings catch around a roaring campfire.

 Encountering the Empty Quarter